maksimuc24/angular-keypress/README.md

                               "func":"Function1(),Function2()",
                               "is-true-expression":"a<b"
                             }]'
-          type="text"
->
+          type="text">
 ```
 Options

 - <b>key-code</b> - which key user should press to call a functions (13 - Enter, 27 - Esc ...)
-- func - function which will be called
+- <b>func</b> - function which will be called
-- is-true-expression- here u can write exception and if this exception gives true then functions from 'func' will be called
+- <b>is-true-expression</b> - here u can write exception and if this exception gives true then functions from 'func' will be called